To repeal the War Powers Resolution and to provide for proper war powers consultation, and for other purposes.

 Length: 18 pages

-This bill was introduced on September 8, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 8, 2014, in a previous session of Congress, but it did not receive a vote.

 Sep 8, 2014